lhirata/blog/_posts/2020-04-17-baby-boule-recipe.md

 ### Mix ingredients (Autolyse)

-1. In a medium mixing bowl, mix water and starter together to get an even consistency.
+1. In a medium mixing bowl, mix water (175g) and starter (60g) together to get an even consistency.
-2. Add the flour and salt and [mix to combine into a shaggy dough](https://www.youtube.com/watch?v=C4tgEQw4ibs).
+2. Add the flour (250g) and [mix to combine into a shaggy dough](https://www.youtube.com/watch?v=C4tgEQw4ibs).
 3. Cover the bowl with plastic wrap and let sit for 20-30 minutes.
 This is the ["autolyse"](https://www.kingarthurflour.com/blog/2017/09/29/using-the-autolyse-method) step.

-    Note: Save this plastic wrap to recover your bowl later!
+    Tip: Save this plastic wrap to recover your bowl later!

-4. Add the salt and incorporate:
+4. Add the salt (5g) and incorporate:

     - Wet your dominant/working hand.
     - Hold the mixing bowl in your non-dominant hand.